Sawalhy/RPSSL-DApp/README.md

 ## Security Practices
 - **Commitment Integrity:** The frontend constructs the exact keccak256 commitment expected by `RPS.sol` and never leaks Player 1's move before the reveal transaction.
-- **High-Entropy Salt:** Salts are generated with `crypto.getRandomValues` to provide 256 bits of entropy, mitigating rainbow-table and replay attacks.
+- **High-Entropy Salt:** Salts are generated with `crypto.getRandomValues` to provide 256 bits of entropy, mitigating the other player trying to find the commited move via trying replicate the hash.
 - **Input Validation:** Deployment and play actions require a connected wallet, a valid opponent address, and a non-zero stake before submitting any transactions.
 - **Timeout Awareness:** A synchronized five-minute timer (based on `lastAction`) keeps both parties aware of when timeout functions become safe to call.
 - **Salt Persistence:** The app automatically saves Player 1's salt to localStorage, ensuring it persists across browser refreshes and prevents the critical risk of losing the ability to reveal.

 ## Mixed-Strategy Nash Equilibrium
-In Rock–Paper–Scissors–Lizard–Spock each weapon beats two choices and loses to two, creating a symmetric zero-sum payoff matrix.
-The unique mixed-strategy Nash equilibrium is to randomize uniformly across all five moves (20% probability each).
-Any deviation lets the opponent exploit an overweighted option, so equal weighting is the only stable strategy profile.
+In Rock–Paper–Scissors–Lizard–Spock, each weapon beats two choices and loses to two others.
+The Nash equilibrium mixed strategy is to play each of the 5 moves randomly with equal probability (20% each).
+This prevents opponents from exploiting any predictable patterns in your play.